 Plan Requirements: The Owner/Applicant shall submit a work plan and timeline to the County for review and approval.
 After completion of the work, the Owner/Applicant shall submit the required archaeological studies for P&D review and approval.
 Timing: The work plan shall be submitted to the County prior to issuance of Coastal Development Permit for 11CDH-00000-00006.
 P&D planning staff shall approve the work plan prior to issuance of the Coastal Development Permit.
 The final report shall be submitted to P&D and shall be consistent with the approved proposal and timeline.
-Prior to issuance of 11CDH-00000-00006, the Owner/Applicant shall post a performance security prior to issuance of the Coastal Development Permit in the amount necessary to complete the analysis and prepare the report.
+Prior to issuance of the Coastal Development Permit in the amount necessary to complete the analysis and prepare the report.
 Monitoring: P&D planning staff shall review and approve a draft study report prior to submittal of final report.
-The Owner/Applicant shall submit to P&D compliance monitoring staff the final report consistent with the approved proposal and timeline.
+The Owner/Applicant shall submit to P&D compliance monitoring staff the final report consistent with the approved and timeline.
 The performance security shall be released upon satisfactory completion of the final report.